The International Day for the Elimination of Violence against Women on

 - Socio-cultural and economic structural discrimination continue to negate the experiences of women.
 Women themselves tend to have a low regard for other women (internalised sexism) who ask for support – perpetuating the wall of silence and excluding those who are already facing discrimination.
 Run educational campaigns to counter these damaging narratives – they can contribute to women being unwilling to come forward to ask for help.

-- Ensure there are spaces for trans women, bisexual women and lesbians to access support.
+- Ensure there are spaces for bisexual women, lesbians and trans women to access support.
 These three groups are particularly vulnerable to partner violence for a range of reasons.

 - Are domestic violence helplines suitably funded?
 Is there any way to ensure they are sustainable?
 (Over half of the women killed around the world are victims of their partners and family members.
 Often this involves a long period of gaslighting which can cause the victim considerable confusion and less likely to report the perpetrator.)